Aaron Carter's Highs & Lows: Inside His Troubled Journey

 The welfare reports don't indicate that the police were able to speak with Carter during any of their visits.

-E!
-News just learned today, meanwhile, that police were called back to Carter's house last night after receiving a call about a suicide threat.
+Police were called back to Carter's house on Sept.
+6, 2017, after receiving a call about a suicide threat.
 Again, they did not make contact with Carter, but nothing seemed amiss at the house.

-A source tells us that Carter is OK at this time and is still planning on performing in Memphis as scheduled and traveling to New York for a benefit performance next Tuesday.
-His health—both physical and mental—is also going to be the focus of the Sept.
-13 and 14 episodes of The Doctors.
+A couple weeks later, he entered treatment to, as his rep explained, "improve his health and work on his overall wellness."

+In February 2018, Carter shared on The Real that he had put on 45 pounds after losing an unhealthy amount of weight and was feeling "cautiously optimistic" about his future.

+"I learned a lot of things from last year," he said.
+"It was a very exhilarating year, full of good things, good times and then trials and tribulations.
+My dad passed away last year...I kind of went on a downward spiral."

+Most recently, he tweeted that he would be helping mom Jane through a sobriety setback—and for now anyway, he plans to keep the family business behind closed doors.

+"It's time to stop airing our family problems and issues in the public in public eye," he wrote.
+"I hope some day we can all be adult enough to talk to each other instead of through law Ayers and courts. #Family."

-Asked last year how he handled negative attention, such as the hateful comments celebrities are inevitably treated to on social media, Carter admitted to Esquire that being an entertainer did make him predisposed to wanting to please everyone—and it was a bummer even when "somebody that has two followers" says something nasty.
+Asked he handled negative attention, such as the hateful comments celebrities are inevitably treated to on social media, Carter admitted to Esquire in 2016 that being an entertainer did make him predisposed to wanting to please everyone—and it was a bummer even when "somebody that has two followers" says something nasty.

 But that's also why he shares so much with the world, he said, on Twitter and elsewhere, including on stage.